PX4/PX4-user_guide/en/telemetry/telemetry_wifi.md

 ## 3DR WiFi Telemetry

 The [3DR WiFi Telemetry Radio](https://store.3dr.com/products/wifi-telemetry-radio) is supported by PX4.
-Simply connect it to the flight controller's `TELEM` port.
-Once connected to the WiFi, it should automatically connect to *QGroundControl*.
+Simply connect it to the flight controller's `TELEM1` port to create a WiFi "hotspot" for the vehicle with the details below:

-The connection details are:
 ```sh
 essid: APM_PIX
 password: 12345678
 ```

+Connect your ground control station to the above WiFi SSID.
+After connecting the vehicle should automatically be detected and connect to *QGroundControl*.

 ![3DR Wifi Telemetry Radio 1](../../assets/hardware/telemetry/3dr_telemetry_wifi_1.jpg)
 ![3DR Wifi Telemetry Radio 2](../../assets/hardware/telemetry/3dr_telemetry_wifi_2.png)